-Prototype testing has begun on major EMU systems other than software intensive systems.
-The first two carshells have arrived at Stadler's new railcar manufacturing facility in Salt Lake City for the next phase of work.
-The facility's Displacement Hall is nearly complete and will be used to offload carshells and for initial car assembly until additional portions of the facility come online.
+The first two EMU carshells that arrived at Stadler's Salt Lake City facility are undergoing initial fitting for interior bracketry.
+The remaining carshells for this trainset are in transit.
+The facility's Displacement Hall is complete and is being used to offload carshells and for initial car assembly until additional portions of the facility are complete.